How to Write: Tips & Techniques to Have Your Short Story Published

 So You Want to Be a Writer

 If your heart skipped a beat thinking those words, "I want to be a writer," then guess what?
 You have the story bug.
 Welcome to the creative angst of the professional storyteller.
-Wherever you are on your journey, whether you're starting out, barely daring to dream that you could be a writer, or whether you've penned an epic masterpiece that's hidden in a cardboard box under your bed, we're all on the same road.
+Wherever you are on your journey—whether you're starting out, barely daring to dream that you could be a writer, or even if you've penned an epic masterpiece that's hidden in a cardboard box under your bed—we're all on the same road.
 Journeymen and women together.
 It can be a lonely road.

 Welcome to the creative angst of the professional storyteller.
 Anais Nin said, "The role of a writer is not to say what we can all say, but what we are unable to say."